janba/GEL/README.md

 - a graph data structure which is also specialized for spatial graphs,
 - voxel grid data structures,
 - spatial data structures for triangles and points: BSP tree, bounding box hierarchy, and a kD-Tree in particular,
+- a linear algebra library for small vectors and matrices (2D, 3D, and 4D),
 - tools for visualization based on OpenGL and tools based on Plotly for visualization in Jupyter notebooks, and
 - various utilities.